Skip to main content

 Cluster plans are assigned to specific Wayfinder stages and workspaces.

-A stage is used to isolate and test resources at the infrastructure level.
+A [stage]/wayfinder/admin/stages/stages-overview is used to isolate and test resources at the infrastructure level.
 By assigning a stage to a cluster plan, you restrict its availability to that particular stage, such as platform-engineering, development, or production.

 We recommend placing new and untested cluster plans in a "platform" stage.
 Once fully validated, promote the cluster plan to a broader scope, like the "development" stage, allowing developers to use it for self-service clusters.
 This ensures accurate and reliable change propagation.